Urena-luis/assured-workloads/README.md

 1. Once deployment is finished it will publish the output summary of assets orchestrated.
 It deploys the resources within 10 minutes.

-1. After completing the demo, navigate to the csa-il4-assured-workload folder and run the command below to destroy all resources.
+1. After completing the demo, navigate to the assured-workloads-australia folder and run the command below to destroy all resources.

 ```
  terraform destroy